 She remembered lying on the floor next to her mother's body.
 She remembered touching her mother's face, trying to get her to wake up.

 That date is burned into Beverly Duvall's soul.
 It is the date her mother, Marian Flaharty, was murdered.

 She was 3 years old.

 Theodore Gotwalt, her mother's lover, stabbed her in the chest and then shot her three times in the head.
 The autopsy revealed that the stab wound killed her.
-The three shots to her forehead were superfluous, overkill.

 That is the story Beverly Duvall has had to live with.
 That is what she knew of her mother.
 What happened in that apartment that morning dominates her life.
 She has always felt broken.

 Now, at 42, she's trying to put the pieces together, to complete the puzzle to get a full picture of her mother, to try to heal the wounds that have remained open since 1971.
 She has combed police files and court records.
 She has researched family trees.
 She has talked to people who were around when her mother was killed.

 Every piece of the puzzle reveals other, missing pieces, every answered question prompts others.